devshok/IcelandicLetterConverter/README.md

 # IcelandicLetterConverter

 ## Description
 A little extension for NSString to deal with non-ASCII symbols.
-Adopted for lowercased Icelandic letters.
+Adopted both for uppercased and lowercased Icelandic letters.

 ### The letters the extension works with
 `Á`, `á`, `ð`, `é`, `Í`, `í`, `ó`, `Ú`, `ú`, `ý`, `Þ`, `þ`, `æ`, `ö`.